pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 class TestBlah(BaseTestDistribution):

     pymc_dist = pm.Blah
-    # Parameters with which to test the blah pymc3 Distribution
+    # Parameters with which to test the blah pymc Distribution
     pymc_dist_params = {"param1": 0.25, "param2": 2.0}
     # Parameters that are expected to have passed as inputs to the RandomVariable op
     expected_rv_op_params = {"param1": 0.25, "param2": 2.0}